 photo by Kevin Schoenmakers (Flickr.com)

-The Chinese Academy of Science and Technology for Development (CASTED) and the RAND Corporation are partnering to explore the role of “social participation” in disaster response and recovery.
+The Chinese Academy of Science and Technology for Development (CASTED) and the RAND Corporation partnered to explore the role of “social participation” in disaster response and recovery.

 - Identify the key cultural and societal factors that drive social participation in disaster preparedness, response, and recovery in the U.S. and China.